 How I work

 My designs are inspired both on things I see, mostly out and about Jersey.
 Nature, animals and specially insects and sea creatures are my great inspiration and love; I love the countryside and beaches in Jersey, they are amaizingly beautiful.
 If you haven't been to Jersey or the Channel Islands, they are definitely worth the visit.

 On January 2016, I decided to set up as a sole trader and became a member of Genuine Jersey on March 2016.

 I love what Genuine Jersey stands for and their values, specially in this modern world of cheap multi production and throw-away society.
 I am obviously not from Jersey but I adore this island, its beauty, history and people.
-Being a member of Genuine Jersey, a platform that protects good quality and craftsmanship in Jersey, meanss a great deal to me.
+Being a member of Genuine Jersey, a platform that protects good quality and craftsmanship in Jersey, means a great deal to me.

 After doing summer markets at St. Aubin's, Simply Spring and Simply Christmas at the Royal Square, and a couple of other events, I decided to move to bigger premises.
-Renting in town is out of the question for artists due to costs.
-So I fixed the garage a bit and built myself a new studio:
+Renting in town is out of the question for artists due to costs, so I fixed the garage a bit, insulated it and built myself a new studio:

 This is my workbench now.
-I built it using B&Q beech countertop for kitchens.
+I built it using beech countertop for kitchens.
 Most of my tools are within easy reach.
-The Ikea wheeled sets of drawers have more tools and all my stones in them.
+The slim wheeled sets of drawers have more tools and all my stones in them.
 On the right is my designing table by the window; on my left is the soldering station and a sink area.